yachielab/FRACTAL/README.md

 **Example 2**

-Lineage estimation by NJ using RapidNJ with distributed computing where the maximum number of computing nodes is set to 100.
+Lineage estimation by sample tree estimation using RapidNJ with distributed computing where the maximum number of computing nodes is set to 100.
 The output file name is set to `FRACTAL_NJ`.
 The computation will take several minutes.

 ```shell
 FRACTAL -i test.fa -f FRACTAL_NJ -m rapidnjNJ -d 100